ruuda/noblit/docs/files.md

 The heap stores two kinds of values:

  * 64-bit integers which don't fit into 62 bytes.
-They are stored as-is, in 8 bytes.
+They are stored as-is, in 8 bytes, big endian.
+(TODO: It should be little endian.)
-   TODO: Elaborate on endinanness.
  * Byte strings longer than 7 bytes.
 Note that e.g. strings are also stored as byte strings; it is the schema that specifies that those bytes should be interpreted as a UTF-8-encoded string.
-Byte strings are length-prefixed with a 32-bit length.
-(If you want to store values larger than 4 GiB, Noblit is probably not the best tool for the job.
-A key-value store, blob store, or file system might be more suitable.)
-The address of a byte string is the offset of the data, so its length can be found at the offset 4 bytes lower.
+Byte strings are length-prefixed with a 64-bit length.
+The address of a byte string is the offset of its length prefix, so its data can be found at the offset 8 bytes higher.

 Values on the value heap are aligned to 8 bytes.

-TODO: Do I want some kind of chunking with checksums?
-Validate integrity somewhere?
+The heap is not checksummed.
+(Nor the indexes for that matter.)
+If you do not trust your storage medium, use a file system or virtual block device that can detect and report integrity problems.

 The value heap might store duplicates.
 Because values are immutable once stored, deduplication is safe.
 If a Datom contains a value that already exists on the